Karnataka elections: how to check name in voter list

 The electoral roll or the voter's list comprises of names of citizens who can vote in a specific constituency.The names of the voters are listed irrespective of religion, caste, or gender.

-The voters list is updated before the elections commence.
+The voters' list is updated before the elections commence.
 The updated list ensures that the names of new voters are added and the names of deceased individuals are removed.
 The updated list confirms that there aren't any fake votes under the names of deceased individuals.

-How to check name in voter list:
+How to check the name in voter list:

 - Go to the official website of the Election Commission of India, eci.nic.in